pharo-mooc/PharoMooc/Profile-Eng.md

 From the exercise stand point, focus on tinychat and tinyblog.

 * **Refresh your OO perspective [oo]**
-If you want to rethink your OO perspective, pay attention that even Pharo simple libraries such as collections are immersive.
+If you want to rethink your OO perspective, pay attention that even Pharo essential libraries such as Booleans or collections are plain objects.
 Yes you send a message to a collection to perform a loop.
 Yes you send a message to a Boolean to perform a conditional.

 * **Looking for Black Magic [magic]**
 If you are interesting in black magic it probably means that you get fast in learning a new language or that you already some Pharo.
 Still do not miss the OO perspective.